ginwakeup/gh-actions-manager/README.md

 `REACT_APP_GH_PAT="<pat_here>"`

-then simply build and strunart the docker container.
+then simply build and start the docker container.

 ### Development